bryanoltman/stager/README.md

 # Stager

-Stager is a Flutter development tool that allows you to run small portions of your app as individual Flutter apps.
+Stager is a Flutter development tool that allows you to run small portions of your app as independent Flutter apps.
 This lets you:

 - Focus your development on a single widget or flow – no more clicking through multiple screens or setting external feature flags to reach the page you're working on.
-- Ensure your UI works in *all* cases, including:
+- Ensure your UI works in wide number of cases, including:
   - Light and Dark mode
   - Small or large text sizes
   - Different viewport sizes